mau-jac/1T6-F20/wk9/image_compression.md

 <br>

-Differences in image formats are largely due to how compatible they are to lossy and lossless algorithms.
+Differences in image formats are largely due to how compatible they are with lossy and lossless compression algorithms.

 <br>

-## Lossy
+### Lossy

-Some **information is lost** during compression.
-Image after compression is of lower definition.
-This process is irreversible.
+In lossy compression some **information is lost** during.
+An image after compression is of lower definition.

-When done properly, the loss in quality is barely noticeable.
+**This process is irreversible.** However, when done properly, the loss in quality is barely noticeable.

 <br>